forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* CHANGE: We've completed [open-sourcing](https://developer.salesforce.com/blogs/2021/02/open-sourcing-salesforce-cli-update-feb-2021) the packaging commands and created these new beta commands in the new [plugin-packaging](https://github.com/salesforcecli/plugin-packaging) plug-in:

+    * `force:package:beta:uninstall:report`
+    * `force:package:beta:version:displayancestry`

+    These beta commands work the same as their equivalent existing commands.

+    **IMPORTANT**: Now that we've created open-source beta versions of all the packaging commands, we no longer maintain the current implementations of the `force:package:*` commands.
+We highly recommend that you start using the equivalent `force:package:beta:*` commands, which are functionally the same.
+If you run into issues with the current commands, first try the equivalent `force:package:beta` command to see if your issue is fixed.
+If not, file a report against the `force:package:beta:*` command on https://github.com/forcedotcom/cli/issues.
+The same applies to the `force:package1:*` commands.
+We plan to make the beta commands generally available in the near future.

 * FIX: The `force:source:*` commands now support these metadata types:

     * DigitalExperienceBundle